In-Meeting Technical Assist. Notetaker. One Shortcut.

 Will MimicScribe slow down my Mac?

-MimicScribe uses about 330 MB of memory during an active meeting — less than a single browser tab.
+No. MimicScribe holds at about 330 MB during a meeting — less than a single browser tab — and the heap doesn't grow as the recording runs long.
 ML models run on the Neural Engine, not main RAM, so your other apps aren't competing for memory.
-The heap stays flat even during long recordings.
 See full performance details →

 What runs on-device vs. in the cloud?